Apollinaris William Baumgartner: St. Jude Thaddeus Junior High School & Cathedral Grade School (Bishop Baumgartner Memorial Catholic School)

 In 1955, Baumgartner founded St. Jude Thaddeus Junior High School, a K-10 school staffed by six Franciscan Sisters of Perpetual Adoration from La Crosse, Wisconsin.
 Later, the ninth and tenth grades were eliminated, and in the 1980s, the school merged with Cathedral Grade School to form the new Bishop Baumgartner Memorial Catholic School, named in honor of the bishop who founded both of the merging schools.

 Later life and death

 On 14 October 1965, the Vicariate Apostolic of Guam was raised and renamed the Diocese of Agaña, and Apollinaris Baumgartner was appointed its first bishop.
 He reigned for five more years, before dying on 18 December 1970 in Hagåtña, the seat of the bishop.
-He advised Father Louis Brouillard to "pray" after being accused of molesting over 20 boys on the Island of Guam.
+He advised Father Louis Brouillard to pray after Father Brouillard was accused of molesting over 20 boys on the Island of Guam.

 Legacy

 Baumgartner is best remembered for creating Guam's Catholic education system, founding nearly a dozen schools in just a few years.
 Today, Bishop Baumgartner Memorial Catholic School, an elementary school created by a merger of two schools he founded, is named in his honor.